pulp/pulp/docs/sphinx/user-guide/installation.rst

 In ``/etc/pulp/server.conf``, find the ``[security]`` section.
 There is good documentation in-line, but make sure in particular that ``cacert`` and ``cakey`` point to the certificate and private key that you want Apache to use for HTTPS.
+If you update these certs, make sure you update the SSL cert as well as it will need to be signed by the new CA cert so that SSL validation does not fail.
-Also make sure that Apache's config in ``/etc/httpd/conf.d/pulp.conf`` matches these settings.
-If you plan to use Pulp's consumer features, set ``ssl_ca_certificate``.
+Also make sure Apache's config settings for CA and SSL cert in ``/etc/httpd/conf.d/pulp.conf`` matches these settings.

 If you want to use SSL with Qpid, see the
 :ref:`Qpid SSL Configuration Guide <qpid-ssl-configuration>`.